-In resGF, these large steps along the gradient observed on the cumulative frequency curve Fpx are considered as evidence of resistance impeding gene flow whereas flatter regions represent regions where gene flow is facilitated.
+In our proposed method, these large steps along the gradient observed on the cumulative frequency curve Fpx are considered as evidence of resistance impeding gene flow whereas flatter regions represent regions where gene flow is facilitated.
 Therefore, resGF approach uses the derivative fp(x), known as the compositional turnover rate of Fp(x), as a specialised transformation function to convert raster values into resistance values (Fig. 1).
 This transformation function acts similarly as the monomolecular or Ricker functions in ResistanceGA but appears specific to the examined predicator.
 Additionally, gradients which are strongly associated with biological variations will have larger steps and will reach a greater overall importance than other gradients.
 Therefore, each environmental predicator can be weighted by its R2-weighted importance to build a multilayer resistance surface.
 In the present study, we evaluated ability of the gradient forest approach to generate resistance surfaces.
+Regression models rely on genetic distance (i.e. FST or DPS) whereas GF methods use individual genotypes which makes this method a good candidate to potentially generate resistance surface.
 Through landscape and genetic simulations, we first assess the ability to recover the true resistance among alternative resistance surfaces.
 The ability of resGF to handle multiple environmental predicators is then assessed and its performance is compared to other published methods using previously published datasets.

 Materials and Methods